robbrad/UKBinCollectionData/wiki/Councils.md

 - `-n` - house number
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

-Note: Pass the full address in the house number and postcode in
+Note: Provide your house number in the `house_number` parameter and your postcode in the `postcode` parameter.

 ---